Wherever there are Canada geese, there are goose droppings—and that’s the main problem that people have with these otherwise mostly harmless birds.

 Do I need a permit to implement a humane goose management plan?

 Geese may be harassed or scared away without a permit as long as the geese, goslings, eggs and nests aren’t harmed.
 The USFWS allows communities to treat resident Canada goose eggs to prevent hatching (a process called addling) after registering online.
 Some states require you to get their permission as well.
-To use the contraceptive nicarbazin, you must have a federal permit and should check for state permit requirements.

 Additional resources